briankoser/sfc-listeners-guide/episodes/0026-its-time-for-sci-fi-news.md

 Ben doesn't want episode titles for any new {% work "Star Wars" %} movies

-Ben is fine without more {% work "Jurassic Park" %} <q class="archivist inline">I think the first time he said he's fine without more of something, a pillar for him in the future.</q>
+Ben is fine without more {% work "Jurassic Park" %} {% arc %}I think the first time he said he's fine without more of something, a pillar for him in the future.{% endarc %}

 <div class="quote">
   <q class="matt">We should do a sci-fi sports show.</q>
-  <q class="archivist">Matt and Ben are Minnesota Vikings fans.</q>
 </div>

 Matt confesses that he didn't meet his goal in watching {% work "The Shawshank Redemption" %} by the comics continuity episode.